Ready Capital Corporation Reports First Quarter 2023 Results

 - DISTRIBUTABLE RETURN ON AVERAGE STOCKHOLDERS' EQUITY OF 8.5% -

-NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Ready Capital Corporation (“Ready Capital” or the “Company”) (NYSE: RC), a multi-strategy real estate finance company that originates, acquires, finances, and services small-to-medium balance commercial loans, today reported financial results for the quarter ended March 31, 2023.
+NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Ready Capital Corporation ("Ready Capital" or the "Company") RC, a multi-strategy real estate finance company that originates, acquires, finances, and services small-to-medium balance commercial loans, today reported financial results for the quarter ended March 31, 2023.

 "Our lower-to-middle market multi-family focus provides safety from many of the secular and cyclical changes currently affecting the broader commercial real estate market," said Thomas Capasse, Ready Capital's Chairman and Chief Executive Officer.
 "The anticipated merger with Broadmark Realty Capital in May will provide significant growth capital for investment in what are very attractive lending markets."